Yaminisherin/day2/day2.md

 window.method_name;

-The methods of Window objects that are commonly used are listed in the below table:
+The methods of Window objects :

 alert(): It is used to display an alert box.
 It displays a specified message along with an OK button and is generally used to make sure that the information comes through the user. atob(): It is used for decoding a base-64 encoded string.
 It is used to decode a string of data that has been encoded using the btoa() method.